Thank you for your patience while this page is undergoing maintenance.

 nicole-tennessen@uiowa.edu

-Nikki Tennessen (she/her) is a doctoral candidate in the Higher Education and Student Affairs program.
-Her research interests include institutional research and assessment, how institutions use data to inform decision-making, and information ethics.
-She specializes in quantitative methods, including longitudinal and multi-level modeling, survey methods, and secondary analysis of large, nationally representative datasets.
+Tennessen (she/her) is a doctoral candidate in the Higher Education & Student Affairs and the Educational Measurement & Statistics programs at the University of Iowa.
+Her research agenda examines how data are used to support college student success and educational equity, with a particular conceptual focus on information ethics and structural systems of power.
+She specializes in quantitative methods, including longitudinal and multi-level modeling, survey methods, critical quantitative approaches, and secondary analysis of large, nationally representative datasets.